pack98/pack98.github.io/index.md

 Do your best.

 ### Scout Oath
-On my honor I will do my best
-To do my duty to God and my country
-And to obey the Scout Law;
-To help other people at all times;
-To keep myself physically strong, mentally awake, and morally straight.
+On my honor I will do my best to do my duty to God and my country and to obey the Scout Law; to help other people at all times; to keep myself physically strong, mentally awake, and morally straight.

 ### Scout Law
 A Scout is trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean, and reverent.